2021 Soil Sciences Degree Guide

 Post-Baccalaureate Certificate | 5.5% |

-51.5% of soil sciences workers have at least a research/scholarship based doctorate.
-The chart below shows what degree level those who work in soil sciences have obtained.
+51.5% of soil sciences workers have at least a doctorate.
+View the chart below to get an idea of what degree level most of those in soil sciences careers have.

 There are many opportunities available for those who graduate with a degree in Soil Sciences.
 Some possible careers include management positions at farms and ranches, at soil and water conservation agencies, and at companies that specialize in land-use planning.
 You also have the option to work with landscapers and gardeners.